 A review of the Rice Watch Action Network's Climate Resiliency Field School.
 A season-long training programme with a focus on sustainable farming.

-Christian Aid Philippines is based in Manila.
-We can also draw on the expertise of colleagues at our UK headquarters, other Christian Aid teams across Asia and the world, and INGO networks and alliances in the Philippines and at international level.
+Christian Aid is exiting the Philippines as part of a change programme to deliver greater impact globally.
+Our work was based in Manila, drawing on the expertise of colleagues at our UK headquarters, other Christian Aid teams across Asia and the world, and INGO networks and alliances in the Philippines and at international level.

 Follow our global work